Dora and friends, into the city

 - Balloonacy: Happens in the premiere, with a hot air balloon parade float.

 - Breaking the Fourth Wall: Yep.
-They still do it.
+They still do it, but not as much as the original show.

 - Continuity Nod: Dora has memories of her childhood with Boots while talking about maps.

-- In 2009, tweenage Dora appeared in a main series episode and depicted as still being an adventurer living in the rainforest with a similarly tweenage Boots.
-In the City, as the name suggests, removed the explorer aspects to have Dora live in a metropolis, and Boots' few appearances have him seemingly un-aged.
+- In 2009, tweenage Dora appeared in a main series episode, depicted as still being an adventurer living in the rainforest with a similarly tweenage Boots.
+Into the City, as the title suggests, removed the explorer aspects, having Dora live in a metropolis instead.
+Boots got Demoted to Extra, and when he does appear he is the same age as in the original series.

-- The show has a noticeable animation devolution from the Explorer Girls special, and is now in the style of the main series.
+- The show has a noticeable animation devolution from the Explorer Girls pilot, and is now in the style of the main series.

-- Edutainment Show: According to Nick Jr itself, the show teaches "problem solving", "Spanish language and culture", and "learn(ing) to be helpful part of their community"
+- Edutainment Show: According to Nick Jr itself, the show teaches "problem solving", "Spanish language", and "learn(ing) to be helpful part of their community"

 - Everything Talks: Actually averted.